scphall/thesis/README.md

 ======
 Backup of the ol' thesis.

-Mon 09 Feb | Total
+Tue 10 Feb | Total
 ---|---
-Words in text| 5580
+Words in text| 6276
-Words in headers| 65
+Words in headers| 72
-Words outside text (captions, etc.)| 213
+Words outside text (captions, etc.)| 278
-Number of headers| 29
+Number of headers| 33
-Number of floats/tables/figures| 9
+Number of floats/tables/figures| 10
-Number of math inlines| 221
+Number of math inlines| 256
-Number of math displayed| 35
+Number of math displayed| 44
 Files| 24